-Dumplings are not only traditional but also universal preparations, they are ubiquitous in almost every cultural cuisine in various forms be it boiled, baked, steamed or fried.
-Chinese dim sum, Italian ravioli, Nepalese yomari, Jamaican fried dumplings, Polish potato plum dumplings, British herb dumplings, American apple dumplings, etc. are some of the old-fashioned adorable dumplings that delight the gourmets across the globe.
+Dumplings are not only traditional but also universal, they are ubiquitous in almost every cultural cuisine in various forms be it boiled, baked, steamed or fried.
+Chinese dim sum, Italian ravioli, Nepalese yomari, Jamaican fried dumplings, Polish potato plum dumplings, British herb dumplings, American apple dumplings, etc. are some of the old-fashioned adorable dumplings that still delight the gourmets across the globe.
 Susiyam, Munthiri kothu & Bonda are the traditional dumplings prepared in my family for Deepavali festival.

-Neivilangai is a melt-in-mouth lentil flour laddu are popular among Indians & also Sri Lankans.
-North Indians use Bengal gram flour or wheat flour, whereas south Indians use green gram flour or black gram flour for making delicious laddu.
+Neivilangai is a melt-in-mouth lentil flour laddu popular among South Indians & Sri Lankans.
+Generally North Indians use Bengal gram flour or wheat flour whereas South Indians use green gram flour or black gram flour for making delicious laddu.
 Neivilangai has always been featured in our family’s Deepavali menu every year.
 You may check out my other Deepavali recipes here.

-Porivilangai is a traditional sweet made of pan-roasted rice & palm jaggery.
+Porivilangai is a South Indian laddu made using pan-roasted rice & palm jaggery.
 Our grandmother never missed to prepare these traditional laddus every year for the Deepavali festival that falls in October or November.
-My aunts used to keep them for us till our visit during summer.
-In those days these flavorful porivilangai were made into hard-to-bite orange sized balls but now I have made small soft laddus that can be stored only for few days.
+My aunts used to store those delightful laddus for about 6 months till our visit during summer.
+In those days these flavorful porivilangai were made into hard orange-sized balls but now I have made small soft laddus that can be stored only for few days.
 You can also check out the recipe for a similar laddu called Neivilangai made using lentil flour.